Install BDsensor

 -

-Discard the previously modified klipper files and update klipper
+Discard any previous modifications to klipper files and update klipper

 cd